siracacl/A5-Browser-Use-Docker/README.md

 # A5-Browser-Use Chrome Extension and Server for Agentic AI Workflows

+Your commands control the browser - made easy.

 <img src="./attached_assets/screenshot1.png" alt="Screenshot of the Chrome Extension" style="display: block; width: 100%; max-width: none;" />

 **A5** is an open-source project that integrates the powerful [**Browser Use** Python library](https://github.com/browser-use/browser-use) with a user-friendly RESTful API and Chrome extension.
 It aims to simplify agentic AI-powered browser automation tasks by providing an all-in-one solution that requires minimal setup, making it accessible to both developers and non-developers alike.